-Providers must complete on-going training in at least 2 of 15 topics of health and safety standards to meet the on-going training hours requirement annually.
-The 15 topics are:
+The Hawai'i Administrative Rules have not been adopted yet, however, the Department intends to require that all caregivers at licensed and registered child care providers and exempt providers caring for a subsidy child complete on-going training in at least 2 of 15 topics of health and safety standards to meet the ongoing training hours requirement annually:

 - 1. Physical care of the young child;

-- 2. Care of the sick child;
+- 2. Care of the sick child:

-- Child nutrition;
+- 3. Child nutrition;

 - 4. Child growth and development;

-- Child with special needs;
+- 5. Children with special needs;

 - 6. Learning activities and play;

 - 7. Family engagement;

 - 8. Managing challenging behaviors;

 - 9. Community resources;

 - 10. Prevention of child maltreatment and abuse;

 - 11. First aid and child cardiopulmonary resuscitation;

 - 12. Health and safety;

-- 13. Child care business and program management; or
+- 13. Child care business or program management; or

 - 14. Physical environment; and

-- 15. Safe sleep training (if permitted to care for children less than 1 year of age);
+- 15. Safe sleep training (if permitted to care for children less than one year of age).

-Prevention and control of infectious diseases (including immunizations) falls within the "health and safety" topic area.
+Prevention and response to emergencies due to food and allergic reactions falls within the "health and safety" topic area.